prometheus-community/helm-charts/charts/prometheus/README.md

 ### To 19.0

-Prometheus has been updated to version v2.40.5.
+Prometheus has been updated to version v2.41.0.

+A [`values.schema.json`](https://helm.sh/docs/topics/charts/#schema-files) file has been added to validate chart values.
+When `values.yaml` file has an update (i.e. add a new field, change value type, etc.), modify `values.schema.json` file manually or run `helm schema-gen values.yaml > values.schema.json` to ensure the schema is aligned with the latest values.
+Refer to [helm plugin `helm-schema-gen`](https://github.com/karuppiah7890/helm-schema-gen) for plugin installation instructions.

 Prometheus-pushgateway was updated to version 2.0.0 which adapted [Helm label and annotation best practices](https://helm.sh/docs/chart_best_practices/labels/).
 See the [upgrade docs of the prometheus-pushgateway chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway#to-200) to see whats to do, before you upgrade Prometheus!